 Are you thinking of starting a blog?
-What if we told you that you could get started in less than 30 minutes?
+What if we told you that you could get started in less than 30 minutes plus FREE 30-Day trial web hosting for blog to test things out?
 Sounds interesting, right?
 In this How to Start a Blog Guide, we’ll show you the simple steps you can take today and start your very own blog in less than 30 minutes.

 But first, what does it mean to be a blogger?
 We believe this question is essential to give you the needed clarity to begin your blogging journey.

 Most bloggers make a living off blogging.
 And they do this by monetizing their blog’s content through adverts, services, products, paid or affiliate offers, or even providing coaching.